aotlacan/discord_workout_bot/README.md

 ## 💾 Data Storage
 - Workout minutes, gym role message ID, and leaderboard message ID are saved in `gym_data.json`.
 - Data is automatically saved when commands are used and restored when the bot restarts.

+## IMPORTANT NOTE

+You must make a '.env' file in your directory folder and add the code:

+'''DISCORD_TOKEN="ENTER YOUR DISCORD TOKEN HERE" '''